matt-FFFFFF/hassio-addon-teslamate/README.md

 ## DB Connection

-If using the Postgres addon from this repo, the database host is ```29b65938-postgres```
+If using the Postgres addon from this repo, the database host is `29b65938-postgres`

+## MQTT Configuration

+You **must** have a username and password defined for your MQTT user, do not use the HA local login (thanks [quach128](https://github.com/quach128))

 ## Grafana Configuration

-> I recommend you use the existing Grafana addon from the community addons
+I recommend you use the existing Grafana addon from the community addons

 **NEW - Automatic dashboard uploading!**